fastmachinelearning/hls4ml-tutorial/README.md

 We adopt the `hls4ml-tutorial` notebooks for the course [CSEE E6868 Spring 2021](http://www.cs.columbia.edu/~cseesoc/esp_html) at Columbia University.
 Please remember to use the branch `csee-e6868-spring2021`.
 For additional information you can visit the [hls4ml](https://fastmachinelearning.org/hls4ml) official webpage.

+You can set up your working space either on your local machine or the [CSEE E6868 Spring 2021](http://www.cs.columbia.edu/~cseesoc/esp_html) servers.
+Ask the instructors to get the credential for the latter.

 <!--
 ## Online
 [![hls4ml](https://img.shields.io/badge/launch-hls4ml%20hub-%2359188e)](http://cern.ch/ssummers/hls4ml-tutorial)